 Note – Please note that, *JRE Version* in the navigation path above is just a placeholder.
 Replace it with the JRE version you are using.
 If you have installed the Java environment for Minecraft in a customized location, head to that file instead.

-- If the DLL file is placed correctly in the proper environment, the GLFW Error 65542 Minecraft Windows 10 should resolve by now.
+- If the DLL file is placed correctly in the proper environment, the GLFW Error 65542 Minecraft Windows 10 or 11 should resolve by now.

 2] Reinstall GPU drivers using Device Manager

-In case, display drivers become obsolete without having the capability to run the opengl32.dll file, then you will obviously encounter GLFW Error 65542 Minecraft Windows 10.
+In case, display drivers become obsolete and do not have the capability to run the opengl32.dll file, then you will obviously encounter GLFW Error 65542 Minecraft Windows 11 and 10.
 The same drawback may also come up if the system had faced malware issues recently resulting in deleting some necessary files required to run the OpenGL.